 Drury University subscribes to the requirements of the Digital Millennium Copyright Act of 1998.
-Consistent with the act, Drury University publicizes to its faculty, staff, and students its Policy and Ethics Statement For Use of Computer Resources.

 If you believe that your work has been copied, adapted, reproduced, or exhibited on the Drury University website in a way that constitutes copyright infringement, please provide the university’s designated agent with a written notice of the alleged infringing activity in accordance with the requirements of the Digital Millennium Copyright Act, 17 U.S.C. §512.
 The designated agent is:

 Notice of Claimed Copyright Infringement